united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/installation/flatcar-installation-bare-metal.md

 12. Select **Device Manager** &rArr; **Secure Boot Configuration**.
 13. Disable **Attempt Secure Boot**.
 14. Press **F10** to save and confirm with **Y**.
-15. Press **ESC** until back to main menu and select **Reset**.
+15. Press **ESC** until back to the main menu and select **Reset**.
 The VM will now restart  and begin to install Flatcar.

 <!-- steps -->
 ## Installation Steps

-1. Boot the downloaded ISO image if you have not done in previous steps yet.
+1. If necessary, boot the downloaded ISO image.
 For bare metal, connect the USB stick to the device and boot it.
-Each device has a different way of booting from USB, so you need to consult the documentation of your device.
+Each device has a different way of booting from USB, so you need to consult your device's documentation.
 2. Accept the License.
 3. Select the correct network settings.
 If you are unsure, select DHCP, but keep in mind that a static IP address is strongly recommended.
 4. Select the correct drive to install Flatcar Linux on.
 If you are unsure, check the [troubleshooting section](#drive).
-5. Check that the installation settings are correct and press `Confirm` to start the installation.
+5. Check that the installation settings are correct, and press **Confirm** to start the installation.

-Now the installation will start.
-You should see a green command line soon after, that says `core@flatcar-0-install ~$~`.
-Now remove the USB stick from the device.
-At this point the system is still installing.
-After a few minutes, depending on the speed of your network, the installation will finish and the system will reboot.
+Now, the installation will start.
+Shortly after, you should observe a green command line `core@flatcar-0-install ~$~`.
+Then, remove the USB stick from the device.
+At this point, the system is still processing the installation.
+After a few minutes, depending on the speed of your network, the installation will finish, and the system will reboot.
 Now you should see a grey login prompt that says `flatcar-1-umh login:`, as well as the IP address of the device.